TruffleMuffin/TruffleCache/README.md

 ### ValueCache ###

 It works the same way as the Cache class, however it supports only Value types.

+### CasCache ###

+It works the same way as the Cache class, however it extends Set and Get support to include CheckAndSet.

 Limitations
 -----